 This marks the 10th year that we have published an in-depth captive report.
-Based on data from over 1,100 captives managed by Marsh, this year’s report focuses on understanding how captives are being used depending on geography, risk issue, and/or industry, surfacing opportunities that may exist for greater utilisation.
+Based on data from over 1,100 captives managed by Marsh, this year’s report focuses on understanding how captives are being used depending on geography, risk issue, and/or industry, surfacing opportunities that may exist for greater utilization.

 Among the key findings from the report: